-- Some studies believes that black tea prevent cancer due to the presence of theaflavins.
-It destroys abnormal cells in the body and prevent them from causing damage to skin cells.
+- Some studies believe that black tea prevents cancer due to the presence of theaflavins.
+It destroys abnormal cells in the body and prevents them from causing damage to skin cells.

 - Rich source of antioxidant which helps to remove free radical from the body

 - Prevent Heart diseases due to its high flavan-3-ols, flavonols and theaflavins content

 - Glycemic control: Consistent consumption of green can lower the level of fasting blood sugar.

 - Weight Loss: Some study claims that green tea help with weight loss.

 - Reduce Risk of Stroke: Regular consumption of green tea is proven to reduce the risk of stroke.